aashay/Resume/resume.md

 Technical liaison and thought partner to developers, helping them deliver amazing experiences to the K-12 classroom

-* Establishing relationships with teams at some of the largest names in EdTech—such as Scholastic, Instructure, Amazon, and NWEA—to small startups building integrations on the Clever REST API + OAuth2-based platform
+* Establishing relationships with teams at some of the largest names in EdTech, such as Scholastic, Instructure, Amazon, and NWEA, to small startups building integrations on the Clever REST API + OAuth2-based platform
 * Collaborating with Account Management to lead technical onboardings, integration planning and review, and production support
 * Developing processes around integration quality, revising API documentation, assisting in maintenance of community-supported libraries, and serving as technical support contact via ZenDesk.

 ###Cotap - San Francisco, CA: March 2014 to August 2014 (*Senior Software Engineer*)

-* Designing cloud-based infrastructure on Amazon Web Services such as EC2, S3, and CloudFormation in a DevOps role.
+* Designed cloud-based infrastructure on Amazon Web Services such as EC2, S3, and CloudFormation in a DevOps role.
 * Integrated logging infrastructure for higher visibility across services

 ###Inkling - San Francisco, CA: October 2011 to March 2014 (*Web Operations Engineer*)